Hundreds March To Texas Tent City Holding Detained Immigrant Kids

 The brand new tent city is reportedly housing hundreds of unaccompanied minors.
 O'Rourke says the U.S. Department of Health and Human Services told him that the population includes children who had arrived at the border with their parents, but were separated from their families under a new policy imposed by the Trump administration.

-As Julian Aguilar, a reporter with the Teas Tribune, explained to NPR on Saturday, the tent city "popped up literally overnight."
+As Julian Aguilar, a reporter with the Texas Tribune, explained to NPR on Saturday, the tent city "popped up literally overnight."

 State Representative Cesar Blanco "said on Thursday that he wanted to tour the facility and get a timeline, and 24 hours later, according to his office ... there were about a hundred people there already, and it was up and running," Aguilar said.